John Hastings (cricketer)

-John Wayne Hastings (born 4 November 1985) is a former Australian international cricketer who played for the Victoria cricket team.
+John Wayne Hastings (born 4 November 1985) is an Australian former international cricketer who played for the Victoria cricket team.
 He played as an all-rounder.

 In October 2017, he announced his retirement from Test and One Day International cricket.
 Later that month, he retired from all forms of cricket following a lung condition.

 Domestic career

 At the end of the 2006–07 season, Hastings was recruited from New South Wales, where he had represented the state in under-age and Second XI teams.
 He impressed with his first one-day games for Victoria and grabbed three wickets in six deliveries on debut in 2007–08, when he was asked to bowl at the death against Queensland.
 His first-class debut, against the touring Indian national team, was ruined by rain.
-The following January, he required surgery to have a pin inserted in a fractured finger.
 Hastings was given three more first-class opportunities in 2008–09, taking 16 wickets at 18.56, including 5 for 61 against his home state.

 On 9 January 2011, he was bought by the Kochi Tuskers Kerala for US$20,000, and in 2014 the Chennai Super Kings purchased him.